 IP or Port Filter for Network Router

-I struggled a lot with URL filter, even tried a different combination of keywords and URLs – but, nothing worked!
+I struggled a lot with URL filter, even tried a different combination of keywords and URLs – but, it hardly worked in my router!
+However, you can try and if that’s works then it’s great.

 I read through multiple articles, blogs, watch videos and finally got to a know a solution – blocking the IP address of the social site using the firewall.